GinaCharnley/Leishmaniasis-Global/README.md

 The analysis incorporates data for environmental and socio-economic drivers, including **climate, land cover, elevation, and socio-economic indices**, to provide an annual/national metric of risk.

-The main methedological approach is using boosted regression trees, using the R packages XGBoost.
+The main methedological approach is using boosted regression trees, using the R package: *XGBoost*.

 ---